MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/What is EdStem Programming 1 EdStem Lesson.md

 ## [[Python]]

-The [[Python]] foundation maintains the main interpreter for [[Python]], currently at version 3.11.6 on Ed (though 3.12 is out and suitable to use for the subject).
+The [[Python]] foundation maintains the main [[Interpreter]] for [[Python]], currently at version 3.11.6 on Ed (though 3.12 is out and suitable to use for the subject).
 If you have an older OS, you may be limited in which version you can use, but anything 3.0+ is sufficient for the subject.
 It can be downloaded here: [https://www.python.org/](https://www.python.org/)

 As with [[Java]], there are other implementations (in fact, a lot more) that serve different purposes, if you want to delve into that, the [[Python]] wiki has [a big list](https://wiki.python.org/moin/PythonImplementations).